 But lately, a few vocal co-owners have outshouted everyone else in deciding how your property will be run.
 Meanwhile, your staff is changing the rules so that they can cut down some of your favorite places in the forest.

-The Pisgah-Nantahala National Forest is the third-most-visited national forest in the country.
+The Pisgah-Nantahala National Forest is the second-most-visited national forest in the country.
 Its popularity has skyrocketed by 136 percent in the past two decades.
 Over 6.8 million people visited the forest last year, and most of them came to hike, camp, and enjoy its scenic wonders.

 The Forest Service recently released a preliminary draft of their forest plan, which will guide the next twenty years of forest decisions.
 It’s already mired in bitter controversy.